Employer's Failure to Comply with Contractual Notice Requirement Does Not Void Contract

 That said, the employer-side argument succeeds only if the clause is sound in the first place.
 Where the termination provision is ambiguous or unlawful, the analysis changes entirely.
 Alberta courts have repeatedly held that termination clauses must clearly and unequivocally rebut the presumption of common law reasonable notice.
 In Holm v.
 AGAT Laboratories Ltd., 2018 ABCA 23, the Alberta Court of Appeal declined to enforce a clause because its language did not clearly limit the employee to Employment Standards Code minimum entitlements.
 Likewise, in Bryant v.
 Parkland School Division, 2022 ABCA 220, the Court held that the provision was not sufficiently clear and unambiguous to displace common law notice.
 In both cases, the ambiguity was construed against the employer, with the result that common law reasonable notice applied.

-The same is true where the termination scheme contains an illegal for-cause provision.
+The same concern may arise where a termination scheme contains an unenforceable for-cause provision.
 In Waksdale v.
 Swegon North America Inc., 2020 ONCA 391, the Ontario Court of Appeal held that termination provisions must be read together.
-Although the employee in that case was dismissed without cause under a provision that was facially compliant, the agreement also contained a with-cause provision that violated employment standards legislation.
-Because the illegal provision formed part of the same termination scheme, the entire scheme was unenforceable, and the employee became entitled to common law reasonable notice.
-Waksdale remains a useful reminder that enforceability is determined first by the text of the agreement, not by whether the employer later wishes to rely on only the compliant parts.
+Although the employee in that case was dismissed without cause under a provision that was compliant, the agreement also contained a for-cause provision that violated employment standards legislation.
+Because the unlawful language formed part of the same termination scheme, the Court found the entire scheme unenforceable, resulting in common law reasonable notice.

 Takeaway